asnt/eccv2020-sharp-workshop/doc/dataset_3dbodytex2.md

 ### Synthetic detailed ground-truth and simulated acquisitions

-The goal is to obtain a ground-truth shape with fine details (e.g. fingers and feet).
+The goal is to obtain a ground-truth shape preserving the details of smaller-scale regions (e.g. fingers and feet).
 This cannot be acquired systematically with a body scanner.
-The template mesh of a body model (SMPL-X) is used instead to ensure a consistent shape with fine details.
+Instead, the template mesh of a body model (SMPL-X) is fitted to the scans, to approximate the real shapes while preserving the details of fine-scale regions.

 The SMPL-X body model is fitted to the raw scans in close-fitting clothing, `Y`,